MilanKovacic/vite-plugin-externalize-dependencies/README.md

 A simplified plugin for Vite that allows you to exclude specific dependencies from the Vite bundle during development.

+The following errors/warnings are supressed:

+- The entry point [moduleName] cannot be marked as external
+- Do not know how to load path: [namespace:moduleName]
+- Failed to resolve import [dependency] from [sourceFile].
+Does the file exist?
+- The following dependencies are imported but could not be resolved: [dependency] (imported by [sourceFile])

 ## Table of Contents

 - [Installation](#installation)